IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 Substantive discrimination occurs when prejudice or bias prevents the realisation of men’s rights, even when there is no formal discrimination.
 For example, gender-neutral partner violence laws may still disadvantage men because partner violence is broadly understood to be overwhelmingly female victims and male perpetrators.
 This can create a bias in police and social services which causes male victims to face additional barriers when seeking help and support.
 This impairs men's right to equal access to support services.

 ## Direct and indirect discrimination
+> It prohibits discrimination in law or in fact in any field regulated and protected by public authorities.[^4]

+> 10. Both direct and indirect forms of differential treatment can amount to discrimination under article 2, paragraph 2, of the Covenant:
+>	(a)	Direct discrimination occurs when an individual is treated less favourably than another person in a similar situation for a reason related to a prohibited ground; e.g. where employment in educational or cultural institutions or membership of a trade union is based on the political opinions of applicants or employees.
+Direct discrimination also includes detrimental acts or omissions on the basis of prohibited grounds where there is no comparable similar situation (e.g. the case of a woman who is pregnant);
+>	(b)	Indirect discrimination refers to laws, policies or practices which appear neutral at face value, but have a disproportionate impact on the exercise of Covenant rights as distinguished by prohibited grounds of discrimination.
+For instance, requiring a birth registration certificate for school enrolment may discriminate against ethnic minorities or non-nationals who do not possess, or have been denied, such certificates.
+ICESCR General Comment 20, paragraph 10

+### Direct
+### Indirect

 ## Differential treatment sometimes justified
 > The enjoyment of rights and freedoms on an equal footing, however, does not mean identical treatment in every instance.
 In this connection, the provisions of the Covenant are explicit.
 For example, article 6, paragraph 5, prohibits the death sentence from being imposed on persons below 18 years of age.
 The same paragraph prohibits that sentence from being carried out on pregnant women.
 Similarly, article 10, paragraph 3, requires the segregation of juvenile offenders from adults.
-Furthermore, article 25 guarantees certain political rights, differentiating on grounds of citizenship.[^4]
+Furthermore, article 25 guarantees certain political rights, differentiating on grounds of citizenship.[^5]

+> Finally, the Committee observes that not every differentiation of treatment will constitute discrimination, if the criteria for such differentiation are reasonable and objective and if the aim is to achieve a purpose which is legitimate under the Covenant. - General Comment 18 paragraph 13

 ### Addressing conditions that perpetuate discrimination
 > The Committee also wishes to point out that the principle of equality sometimes requires States parties to take affirmative action in order to diminish or eliminate conditions which cause or help to perpetuate discrimination prohibited by the Covenant.
 For example, in a State where the general conditions of a certain part of the population prevent or impair their enjoyment of human rights, the State should take specific action to correct those conditions.
 Such action may involve granting for a time to the part of the population concerned certain preferential treatment in specific matters as compared with the rest of the population.
-However, as long as such action is needed to correct discrimination in fact, it is a case of legitimate differentiation under the Covenant.[^5]
+However, as long as such action is needed to correct discrimination in fact, it is a case of legitimate differentiation under the Covenant.[^6]

 [^1]:ICCPR General Comment 18, paragraph 7
 [^2]:ICESCR General Comment 20, paragraph 7
 [^3]:ICCPR General Comment 18, paragraph 5
+[^4]:ICCPR General Comment 18, paragraph 12
-[^4]:ICCPR General Comment 18, paragraph 8
+[^5]:ICCPR General Comment 18, paragraph 8
-[^5]:ICCPR General Comment 18, paragraph 10
+[^6]:ICCPR General Comment 18, paragraph 10